walbourn/walbourn.github.io/_posts/2013-08-20-living-without-d3dx.md

 <h1>Effects (FX)</h1>

 The <a href="https://walbourn.github.io/effects-for-direct3d-11-update/">Effects system for Direct3D 11</a> is primarily provided as a porting aid for older code.
-The library is available on <a href="http://go.microsoft.com/fwlink/p/?LinkId=271568">CodePlex</a> and <a href="https://github.com/Microsoft/FX11">GitHub</a>.
+The library is available on <a href="https://github.com/Microsoft/FX11">GitHub</a>.

 <table border="1">
 <tbody>